-In Matlab, the function det calculates the determinant of a matrix.
+In MATLAB, the function det calculates the determinant of a matrix.

-- A can be transformed into the identity matrix by elementary row operations.

 - The system Ax = y is solvable and has a unique solution.

 - A is full rank.

-- A^{-1} exists.
+- A-1 exists.

 - $det(\mathbf{A}) \neq 0$.

 A matrix with a determinant equal to zero has a geometric interpretation.
 Remember that the determinant is the product of the eigenvalues.
 It is the product of the scaling factors of the matrix along each eigenvector.
 If one of the eigenvalues is zero, we are missing information about how the matrix scales along at least one eigenvector.
 Our knowledge of the transformation is incomplete, which is why we cannot find a unique solution for the corresponding linear system.